Luthercare’s Notice of Privacy Pratices

 Who will follow the practices outlined in this notice?

-This notice describes the practices of Spang Crest, Lebanon, PA, Luther Acres, Lititz, PA, St. John’s Herr Estate, Columbia, PA and Professional Counseling Services.
-This Notice applies to the physicians, therapists, and any other healthcare professionals who are involved in your care and/or are authorized to enter information into your medical records, and all of our employees, staff, volunteers, trainees and other personnel who have access to your health information.
+This notice describes the practices of Spang Crest, Lebanon, PA, Luther Acres, Lititz, PA, and St. John’s Herr Estate, Columbia, PA.
+In addition to applying to each of the facilities, generally, this Notice applies to the physicians, therapists, and any other healthcare professionals who are involved in your care and/or are authorized to enter information into your medical records, and all of our employees, staff, volunteers, trainees and other personnel who have access to your health information.
 These persons and programs within Luthercare may share your medical information with each other for purposes of your treatment, payment for your care or general healthcare operations as described in this Notice.

 Your health information rights.